oslabs-beta/VaaS/SETUP.md

 3. Create a .env file in the root of VaaS.
 You can literally name this file '.env'

-4. Within the .env file, paste the following:
+4. Within the .env file, these are the fields you would need to have.
+Variables prefixed with VITE are utilized on the frontend only.
+Although, they are not neccessary to set the project up, they are needed to test/achieve the full functionality of VaaS:

    ```
    JWT_ACCESS_SECRET=hello